choishingwan/PRSice/docs/misc.md

         most significant threshold
         2. Repeat PRSice analysis *N* times with permuted phenotype.
 Count the number of time where the p-value of the most significant threshold for the permuted

+- `--seed` | `-s`

-"    --seed          | -s    Seed used for permutation.
-If not provided,\n" "                            system time will be used as seed.
-When same\n" "                            seed and same input is provided, same result\n" "                            can be generated\n"
+    Seed used for permutation.
+If not provided, system time will be used as seed.
+This will allow the same results to be generated when the same seed and input is used

+- `--print-snp`

-"    --print-snp             Print all SNPs used to construct the best PRS\n" "    --thread        | -n    Number of thread use\n"
+    Print all SNPs used to construct the best PRS

+- `--thread` | `-n`

+    Number of thread use

+    !!! tip

+        You can ask for maximum number of thread by using `--thread max`

+    !!! note

+        Multi-threading will actually be slower if you require more thread than what is available.
+To avoid this, PRSice will limit the maximum number of thread used to the number of core available on the system as detected by PRSice.

+- `--help` | `-h`

-"    --help          | -h    Display this help message\n";
+    Display the help messages